 Click on the links below for our current maps of learning.

-There has never been a better or more important time to study Geography.
+There has never been a more important time to study Geography.
 With growing interest in issues such as climate change, migration, environmental degradation and social cohesion, Geography is one of the most relevant courses you can study.
 Statistics show that compared with other subjects, geographers are among the most employable.
 This is presumably because geographers possess the abilities and skills that employers look for.

 Whatever your passion for the world – fascination with landscapes or concerns about inequality – Geography will provide you with knowledge and transferable skills that will reward you personally and advance you professionally.